Cohort applications now open

 Recommended pricing strategy:

-Activewear is designed primarily for athletic performance — running, gym, sports.
-Athleisure is designed to function both during exercise AND as everyday casual wear.
+Athleisure is fashion-first (designed to be appropriate for both activity and everyday wear), while activewear is activity-first (designed for sports performance that also looks suitable for the street).
 All athleisure is technically activewear, but not all activewear qualifies as athleisure.
-The key distinction is styling versatility: a technical marathon running singlet is activewear; a fitted cropped hoodie you'd wear to brunch after yoga is athleisure.
+The key distinction: a technical marathon running singlet is activewear; a fitted cropped hoodie you'd wear to brunch after yoga is athleisure.
+Athleisure commands higher prices due to the fashion/lifestyle positioning.